burak091/fedora-linux-user-disk-samba-management/README.md

 This confirms that user2 has the expected level of access and modification rights on the shared resource
 <br><br>
 <img width="1110" height="629" alt="image" src="https://github.com/user-attachments/assets/2fb84589-21eb-4b17-b552-41c802d41429" />
+<pre><code>taskkill /f /im explorer.exe
+#taskkill /f /im explorer.exe resets the File Explorer session and prevents UI‑level SMB credential reuse.
+It does not terminate SMB sessions on its own.This command prevents Windows from automatically reconnecting to the SMB share using user2’s credentials after the active SMB session has been terminated.
+start explorer.exe
+#This command is used to start (or restart) the Windows Explorer process, which provides the main graphical user interface of Windows.
+net use /delete *
+#net use /delete * disconnects active smb connections. (user2 disconnects)
+net use \\192.168.1.28\Share1 /user:user3 *
+#This command is used to establish an SMB network connection to the shared folder using the user3 account.</pre></code>
 <img width="1176" height="387" alt="image" src="https://github.com/user-attachments/assets/e8ed3153-a95b-40cf-9d01-376b36441576" />
+<pre><code>sudo smbstatus
+#The sudo smbstatus command allows verification of which users are currently connected to the shared directories.
+As intended, the output confirms that user3 is actively connected.</pre></code>
 <img width="979" height="630" alt="image" src="https://github.com/user-attachments/assets/6749a1be-9077-43dd-a80b-e748801a05a3" />
 <img width="976" height="628" alt="image" src="https://github.com/user-attachments/assets/7646897c-c260-4022-a923-807282dba1b8" />
 <img width="978" height="878" alt="image" src="https://github.com/user-attachments/assets/21682e11-0b2e-4a2c-a8db-680dbaf1c2bf" />